AlexTRH/Custom_culculator/README.md

 2. Open the directory in code editor
 3. Run `$ npm install` to install all the dependencies
-4. Run app with `$ npm webpack serve` to run the app in your browser
+4. Run app with `$ npm run serve` to run the app in your browser

 ## Additional scripts